TheSubtleArtist/MyHackMe/linux-privilege-escalation.md

 ### Identify exploitable commands

-`:> sudo -l` list commands on which the current user may use sudo
+`:> sudo -l` : list commands on which the current user may use sudo

+### Identify Network Activity

+`:> netstat` : list existing communications
+`:> netstat -a` : show all listening ports and established connections `:> netstat -at` or `-au` : lists TCP or UDP protocols `:> netstat -l` : lists "listening" ports open to incoming communciations `:> netstat -lt` : lists listening TCP ports
+`:> netstat -s` : lists useage statics by protocol can be also used with "-t" or "-u" `:> netstat -tp` : connections with the service name and PID information; add "l" to get listening ports `:> netstat -i` : interface statistics
+`:> netstat -ano` : "a" display all sockets; 'n' do not resolve names; "o" display timers

 ## Authentication Bypass Techniques